ibm-cloud-docs/key-protect/troubleshooting.md

 General problems with using {{site.data.keyword.keymanagementservicefull}} might include providing the correct headers or credentials when you interact with the API.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}

-## Unable to create or delete keys
+## Unable to create keys
 {: #unable-to-create-keys}
 {: troubleshoot}

-When you access the {{site.data.keyword.keymanagementserviceshort}} user interface, you do not see the options to add or delete keys.
+When you access the {{site.data.keyword.keymanagementserviceshort}} user interface, the option to add a key to the service instance is disabled..

 From the {{site.data.keyword.cloud_notm}} dashboard, you select your instance of the {{site.data.keyword.keymanagementserviceshort}} service.
 {: tsSymptoms}

-You can see a list of keys, but you do not see options to add or delete keys.
+You can see a list of keys, but you're unable to select the option to add a key.

 You do not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions.
 {: tsCauses}